indrekots/aws-workshop/README.md

 Finally, create the group.

 Create a new database.
-Select standard create and choose Postgresql asn the engine type.
+Select standard create and choose Postgresql as the engine type.
 In Availability and durability, select Multi-AZ DB instance.
 Name your database `<your-name>-db`